Estádio Cidade de Barcelos: History

-The Old Field, Estádio Adelino Ribeiro Novo, was Gil Vicente's home for around 70 years, where they played their matches as visitors and where some of the most remarkable episodes in the history of this popular club certainly took place.
+The Old Field, Estádio Adelino Ribeiro Novo, served as Gil Vicente’s home ground for roughly 70 years, hosting the club’s matches and many notable moments in its history.

 The truth is that the conditions offered by the Adelino Ribeiro Novo pitch were quite limited and obviously not in line with the demands of professional football, nor with Gil Vicente's ambitions or the image of the city of Barcelos.

 Therefore, the local authority decided to build a new sports complex that included a modern football stadium.
 Thus, the Cidade de Barcelos Stadium was built in the parish of Vila Boa in the municipality of Barcelos, to the north of the city, for an amount close to 22 million euros, including exterior fittings and the purchase of the land.

 The stadium was officially inaugurated on 30 May 2004, in a friendly football match between Gil Vicente and Nacional Montevideo from Uruguay, the second choice after Santos from Brazil, in which the Gilistas were defeated 2–1 in front of 4,984 people.
 However, the Barcelos City Council decided to hold a ‘second inauguration', with a concert by Julio Iglesias on 2 July 2004, which turned out to be a failure, with attendance falling far short of what was expected.

 It held two matches of the 2006 UEFA European Under-21 Football Championship: Serbia & Montenegro 0–1 Germany and Portugal 0–2 Serbia & Montenegro.

 Portugal national team matches

-The Portuguese National Team have played one match at this stadium.